 Failure to achieve consistency between the data registered in the eBooks and the reported data in the tax returns triggers penalties or tax audits.
 Secondary legislation with details on the penalties is expected.

-Sovos serves as a true one-stop-shop for managing all CTC compliance obligations in Greece and across the globe.
+Sovos serves as a true one-stop-shop for managing CTC compliance obligations in Greece and across the globe.
 Sovos uniquely combines local excellence with a seamless, global customer experience.